tkeskita/smoothMesh/README.md

 Warning: This is an experimental feature!

 - `-boundaryMaxBlendingFraction` is the maximum fraction (0 <= value <= 1) by which boundary layer edge length and edge direction are blended with the centroidal smoothing locations.
 Zero value disables the effect of all other boundary related variables below (default 0).
-Value 0.8 seems to produce good results in practice.
+Values like 0.3 or 0.8 seems to produce good results in practice.

 - `-boundaryEdgeLength` specifies the target thickness for the first boundary layer cells (prismatic side edge length).
 If no value is provided, the value of `minEdgeLength` is applied.